Welcome to the Bedfordshire Bird Club

 people with a shared interest in birds and birding.

-Day trip to North Norfolk for a wide variety of species.
+Day trip to Isle of Sheppey, North Kent for a good variety of wintering birds.

 Organiser: Steve Blain

 What to look for in Bedfordshire

 December is a month in which most winter visitors have arrived but surprises are still to be found as birds move around

 to seek best feeding and sheltering areas, particularly in response to adverse weather conditions.
 The holiday season gives